Workspaces are designed to divide your account into separate sub-accounts, each with their own distinct set of assets and access control.

 Only the Workspace's manager can add members to the Workspace.

 The Workspace manager can only add new members from the account his Workspace is under.
 He can’t add members that are not part of the account.
-If you wish to know how to add new members to your Account, please refer to this article.
+For more information about how to add new members to your Account, see How to Invite Additional Users to a BlazeMeter Account.

-Choose the user you would like to add and click on the 'Add' button
+Choose the user you would like to add and click the 'Add' button

-The Workspace owner can assign the following roles to the members of his/her Workspace:
+Workspace owners can assign the following roles to members of their Workspaces:

 - Viewer - Can only view reports.

-- Tester - Can create/edit/delete/run tests and reports, projects, APM credentials and view Private Locations, Dedicated IPs and Usage Reports.
+- Tester - Can create, edit, delete, and run tests and reports, projects, APM credentials and view Private Locations, Dedicated IPs and Usage Reports.

-- Manager - Same as a tester but can also add/remove members from the Workspace, create/delete alerts and create/edit/delete Private Locations.
+- Manager - Same as a tester but can also add and remove members from the Workspace, create and delete alerts, and create, edit, and delete Private Locations.

 Choose the role you want from the dropdown menu:

-Note that you can also Disable/Enable a user's access to the Workspace.
+Note that you can also Disable or Enable a user's access to the Workspace, this is BlazeMeter's equivalent of deleting a user.

 Once you disable a user, he will be removed from the Workspace's Users list.
 Use the 'Show Disabled' ON/OFF button to view disabled users.